smartdevicelink/sdl_hmi_integration_guidelines/docs/UI/Alert/index.md

 !!! note

 An alert may be sent to the HMI for an application which is not currently active.
 If the alert contains `softButtons` then the duration will be set to `0`.
-In this case the HMI must assign a duration to the alert.
+In this case the HMI is required to assign a timeout, and recommended to set a longer than usual timeout.

 !!!